JS-alliance/jonathan-learning-plan/website-todo-list.md

 Todo List
 ----------

+* Create a page that allows you to upload a video and it will use machine learning to identify content, add metadata, and catalogue the video
 * [Create an animated page loader in pure CSS](https://codeburst.io/how-to-create-a-beautiful-animated-loader-with-nothing-but-css-d1962fc5a66c)
 * [Make a Bar Chart with CSS Grid](https://css-tricks.com/making-a-bar-chart-with-css-grid/)
 * [5 sites from FullStack Academy](https://dash.generalassemb.ly/projects)